Lolo280374/tetrmp3/README.md

 - [the artists that did the demo songs, check home page](https://tetr.lolodotzip.tech/) - well i definitly needed songs for the demo of the game, and thanks for making your stuff copyright-free!!

-- [JSfxr](https://sfxr.me/) - allowed me to make the sound effects by myself! super cool i had never heard of, but thanks!
+- [JSfxr](https://sfxr.me/) - allowed me to make the sound effects by myself! super cool tool i had never heard of, but thanks!

 and probably some others I forgotten.. sorry in advance, but thanks for being here!